-Children in Distress is a small charity based in the United Kingdom, established by Deed of Trust in 1990 and registered with the Charity Commission of England and Wales initially as Romanian Children’s Aid.
+Children in Distress is a small charity based in the United Kingdom, established by Deed of Trust in 1990 and registered with the Scottish Charity Regulator initially as Romanian Children’s Aid.
 In 1992, it was decided to extend the work of the charity throughout the Balkans and Eastern Europe and the charity was re-registered as Children in Distress.
 In 2005, Children in Distress became a not-for-profit limited charitable company.

-Children in Distress has inspired a number of sister charities, that since 2015 are now part of the Children in Distress Charity Alliance.
+Children in Distress has inspired several sister charities, that since 2015 are now part of the Children in Distress Charity Alliance.

 CID’s Mission of Care